-The portfolio of the Minister for Science and Technology covers the Department of Science and Technology (with a staff of about 3,200), the Commonwealth Scientific and Industrial Research Organization (CSIRO), the Australian Industrial Research and Development Incentives Board (AIRDIB), the Management and Investment Companies Licensing Board (MICLB), the National Standards Commission, the Australian Institute of Marine Science and the Anglo-Australian Telescope Board.
-The Department maintains close links with all six organisations.
+The portfolio of the Minister for Science covers the Department of Science (with an approved staff level of about 3,000), the Commonwealth Scientific and Industrial Research Organization (CSIRO), the National Standards Commission, the Australian Institute of Marine Science and the Anglo-Australian Telescope Board.
+The Department maintains close links with all four organisations.